learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/WSL.md

 ## WSL 1 Support

-Microsoft changed the way they parse Windows Path files between WSL 1 and WSL 2, and it created a deadlock where trying to run Docker on WSL 2 will lead to Path errors, and Docker cannot be run on WSL 1 due different virtualization capabilities.
+Microsoft changed the way they parse Windows Path files between WSL 1 and WSL 2, and it created a deadlock where trying to run Windows Docker Desktop based on WSL 2 will lead to Path errors, and Windows Docker Desktop cannot be run on WSL 1 due different virtualization capabilities.
 There is no visible solution to the author's best knowledge and extensive research to bypass setup scripts involved.
-It is recommended to use Docker only on Linux instead, especially for the sake of best compatibility.
+It is recommended to use Docker only on Linux instead, especially for the sake of best compatibility (Docker would still work in a distribution running on WSL).
 Thus, we are going to discuss how to run WSL 1 for any similar reasons that may require it.

 Following the installation steps in this document, it is assumed by WSL that the user wants to use the latest version, version 2.
 To change this default setting, run: